 Traffic Cameras at Intersections

-One of the ways our law firm can help you gather information is by requesting the footage of a traffic camera if there was one operating near your accident.
+One of the ways our law firm can help you gather information is by requesting footage from a traffic camera if there was one operating near your accident.
 A video may show the other driver on their phone, and we can use this as evidence of their negligence.
 It could also show how they violated other traffic laws because of their cell phone use.

 Defining Distracted Driving